Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Results

-{\it Free-entropy distance, one-shot work, and fundamental irreversibility:} Apart from dictating state transformations, the Theorem \ref{thmmt:2ndLawsAll} delimits the amount of thermodynamic potential, i.e., free-entropy and work, can be extracted using a state transformation in an engine.
+The $\alpha$-free-entropies quantify the thermodynamic resource present in the system $S_{12}$ and it vanishes for the semi-Gibbs states.
+Therefore, any transformation among the block-diagonal states under the cSLTOs must respect the above monotonic relation for the $\alpha$-free-entropies for all $\alpha$.
+Note, the second laws leading to these monotonic relations can also be derived for more general state transformations as allowed by non-cyclic engine operations (see Supplementary Information).
+Apart from dictating state transformations, the Theorem \ref{thmmt:2ndLawsAll} delimits the amount of thermodynamic resource, i.e., free-entropy or work, can be extracted using a state transformation in an engine.
 It also quantifies the amount of the free-entropy required to be expended to make a transformation possible.
-Now the free-entropy distance is introduced to quantify these extractable free-entropy or free-entropy cost, in terms of the works that can be stored in a battery.
+For this, a bipartite battery $W_{12}$ is introduced that stores work in the form of pure energy.
+It is attached with the system $S_{12}$ and then jointly evolved with cSLTOs, as shown in Fig.~\ref{fig:FreeEnt}.
+Now the free-entropy distance is introduced in Theorem \ref{thmmt:fed} to quantify the extractable free-entropy or the free-entropy cost in the one-shot finite-size regime, in terms of the works that can be stored in a battery.
+This in turn also quantifies the maximum extractable deterministic work from a quantum engine or the minimum deterministic work required to execute a refrigeration process.